rajankit911/Obsidian/NGINX/Introduction.md

 docker run -d -p 80:80 --name webserver nginx
 ```

+- `docker run`: Command to create and start a new container.
+- `-d`: Detached mode, which runs the container in the background.
+- `-p 80:80`: Maps port 80 of the host to port 80 of the container, allowing you to access Nginx on the host machine at `[http://localhost](http://localhost./)`[.](http://localhost./)
+- `--name webserver`: Assigns the name `webserver` to the running container.
+- `nginx`: The name of the Docker image you want to use for the container.

 Verify that the container is running master and worker process

 ```sh